WillFranky/Ichimoku-trading/README.md

 <h3>Use cases are:</h3>
 <ul>
-<li>- Dedicating a small share of a larger portfolio to achieve additional gains when there is strong momentum (Especially useful if the long term portfolio is allocateed elsewhere)</li>
+<li> Dedicating a small share of a larger portfolio to achieve additional gains when there is strong momentum (Especially useful if the long term portfolio is allocateed elsewhere)</li>
-<li>- Effectively deploying limited amount of capital to get significant returns</li>
+<li> Effectively deploying limited amount of capital to get significant returns</li>
-<li>- Potentially it could be a way for a fundamental investor to benefit from assets otherwise potentially less interesting (e.g. Crypto, Meme-stocks, etc)</li>
+<li> Potentially it could be a way for a fundamental investor to benefit from assets otherwise potentially less interesting (e.g. Crypto, Meme-stocks, etc)</li>
-<li>- ..</li>
+<li> ..</li>
 </ul>
 <br>